pybokeh/dagster-sklearn/readme.md

 repository to a specific Python executable.
 You can schedule execution of your pipeline by creating a [schedule](src/schedules/sklearn_schedule.py) definition which you then refer to it in the [repository](src/repositories/sklearn_repository.py) definition (lines 12 through 14).
 These are the most basic abstractions and features of dagster.
 There are many more such as sensors for event-based triggering, resources and modes, integration with jupyter notebooks, etc.

+### Code Organization
+For me at least, it makes sense to place solids, pipelines, schedules, and respositories in their own folder for better code organization.
+Then we can just import them accordingly.
+Then place the workspace.yaml at the top level above them where you would call the `dagit` command.

+Folder tree:

+src<br>
+├── pipelines<br>
+│   └── sklearn_pipeline.py<br>
+├── repositories<br>
+│   └── sklearn_repository.py<br>
+├── schedules<br>
+│   └── sklearn_schedule.py<br>
+├── solids<br>
+│   └── sklearn_solids.py<br>
+├── workspace_docker.yaml<br>
+└── workspace.yaml<br>

 ### Next Steps
-- ~~Dockerize the application without Docker Compose - make use of Docker network and docker volume~~
+- ~~Dockerize the application without Docker Compose - make use of Docker network and Docker volume~~
 - Dockerize using Docker Compose